suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 #### From tabs to table
 I felt comfortable enough with the language basics by now but it had been a long road to get there.
-During my master's and early PhD, Google Sheets had been my goto for data analytical needs.
+During my master's and early PhD (2016-19), Google Sheets had been my goto for data analytical needs.
 Having your data and methods side by side, freely assignable to a seemingly infinite grid opens many doors.
 I was especially fond of Sheets ability to do array operations, which meant you could define a function in a single cell and execute it to a range of cells elsewhere---something Microsoft Excel had implemented but felt more cumbersome to use at the time.
 The `query` function also had leg up when it came to more complex filtering and sorting operations.